Gabriel Arias Preview, Player Props: Guardians vs. Twins

 Gabriel Arias At The Plate

-- In 9.9% of his games this season, he has hit a home run, and 3.1% of his trips to the plate.
+- Looking at the 85 games he has played this season, he's hit a home run in nine of them (10.6%), and in 3.2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.